syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/RowDragAndDrop.md

 ---
 layout: post
 title: Row Drag and Drop | SfDataGrid | Xamarin | Syncfusion
-description: How to perform row drag and drop and its customization.
+description:  How to perform row drag and drop and its customizations, scenarios and events.
 platform: xamarin.iOS
 control: SfDataGrid
 documentation: UG